Tarpstone/timeline/README.md

 finally found a good solution with the fix above + adding width to the custom query.
 Then it was polaroid time.

-TODO alt text below images, SEO, sepia color on hover, transition hover color
+TODO alt text below images, sepia color on hover, transition hover color

 Write about getting SEO working (just had to link to imagetools src!)